-- A variety of individuals, companies, organizations, communities and government agencies manage forests.
-Forest management decisions may involve some or all of these entities working collaboratively with stakeholders to ensure mutually beneficial outcomes. - 2.
-The unique rights of Indigenous peoples differ from other stakeholder interests, and thus must be involved in forest management planning and decision making. - The type and intensity of forest management, depends on landowners, objectives, and forest type.
+- 1. A variety of individuals, companies, organizations, communities and government agencies manage forests.
+Forest management decisions may involve some or all of these entities working collaboratively with stakeholders and rights-holders to ensure mutually beneficial outcomes. - 2.
+Indigenous voices must also be heard as their unique rights and interests might differ from others.
+Their involvement in forest management planning and decision-making is critical. - The type and intensity of forest management, depends on forest owners, objectives, and forest type.
 Examples of management objectives might include conservation, recreation (hiking, hunting), or profit. - 4.
 The types and methods of silvicultural (growth and management of trees) practices differ depending on the forest system.
 Some silviculture methods aim to mimic ecological conditions created by natural disturbances (e.g., fire, wind, natural succession) so that the resulting forest approximates historic conditions.
 In other systems, silvicultural methods might aim to maintain a high growth capacity, while maintaining habitat for species and providing other ecosystem services.
 As a result, harvesting plans and replanting may look very different in a boreal forest than in a temperate rainforest. - 5.
-Forest managers prepare forest management plans based on landowner goals and objectives, the natural potential of the forest itself, laws, and available management tools (e.g., planting, harvesting, and using prescribed fire). - 6.
-Sustainable forest management pays attention to natural processes.
+Forest managers prepare forest management plans based on defined goals and objectives, the natural potential of the forest itself, laws, and available management tools (e.g., planting, harvesting, and using prescribed fire). - Sustainable forest management pays attention to natural processes.
 It involves goal-oriented decisions and actions to achieve a variety of desired outcomes, including ecological (e.g., wildlife habitat), economic (e.g., timber production), and social (e.g., recreation) outcomes.
 Many outcomes are interrelated and are often managed simultaneously.